 In addition to the general academic regulations for graduate programs, the following regulations apply for this doctoral program:

 - Doctoral students are required to receive a grade of B or higher in all courses in the educational leadership curriculum.
-Students who receive less than a B (B-, C+, etc.) will not only have to repeat that course, but will also be placed on academic probation (see section on academic probation).
-Grades of U, or unsatisfactory, are considered to be grades below a B for all policies that contain reference to grades of B- or below for doctoral coursework.
+Students who receive less than a B (B-, C+, etc.) will have to repeat that course and will be placed on academic probation (see section on academic probation).
 A course may be repeated one time only.
 The original grade will be replaced by the second grade whether higher or lower.
 Students who receive a grade of B- or below twice for the same course will be dismissed from the program.

 Students enrolled in the doctoral programs who receive a grade of B- or below will be notified in writing that they have been placed on academic probation.
 Academic probation will then apply to the next semester of their enrollment, including summer semesters.
 Students who have been placed on academic probation must successfully complete all coursework with grades of B or higher in the next semester of their enrollment in order to be removed from academic probation.
 Students who have been placed on academic probation, and receive a grade of B- or below for any course taken in the next semester of their enrollment, will be dismissed from the program.